PrimeTimeTran/turbo-ship/content/Articles/7.gcp/gcp.deploy-cloud-run.md

 ---
 createdAt: 2024-02-20
-title: "Deploy a Nuxt3 App to a Cloud Run Service"
+title: 'Deploy a Nuxt3 App to a Cloud Run Service'
 description: "Steps to ensure successful deploy a Nuxt3 web application to GCP's Cloud Run service/product."
 tags: GCP, Nuxt, Cloud Run
 ---

 # GCP: Nuxt3 Cloud Run Deployment

 How to deploy Turboship, a Nuxt3 app, on GCP infrastructure

 ## Dependencies